schemar/teapicli/README.md

 Options:
-  -V, --version            output the version number -g, --config <file>      alternative configuration file to use (default: "~/.config/apitecli/config.json") -c, --collection <file>  a collection to load at start (default: "~/.config/apitecli/collections/default.json") -t, --client <type>      the client to use for HTTP requests (default: "axios") -i, --importer <type>    the importer to read the collection format (default: "apitecli") -h, --help               display help for command
+  -V, --version            output the version number -g, --config <file>      alternative configuration file to use (default: "~/.config/teapicli/config.json") -c, --collection <file>  a collection to load at start (default: "~/.config/teapicli/collections/default.json") -t, --client <type>      the client to use for HTTP requests (default: "axios") -i, --importer <type>    the importer to read the collection format (default: "teapicli") -h, --help               display help for command
 ```